MountainView Golf Club: Public welcome to enjoy lush layout just north of Tucson

 Following such a straightforward hole, is the trickiest hole on course.
 Measuring 428 yards, a wash crosses the 11th fairway at 275 yards.
 The key here is to get as close to the wash as possible to leave a better angle of attack on the uphill second shot.
 Large trees will block a tee ball that comes to rest too far left, and a hook will be required just to reach the putting surface.
 Greenside, watch out for the large bunker left.
 Par here is a very good score.

 Mountain View closes with a slight dogleg left, 495-yard par 5.
 Two left fairway bunkers need to be steered away from if you have hopes of reaching this green in two.
 With a long drive, a fairway wood remains into a large green.
 Three fairway bunkers within the last hundred yards are eager to catch any bounding drives headed for eagle territory.
 Further, there's a small bunker right of the green.

-After your round, relax at the large, luxury clubhouse behind the #18 green or at the grill by the pro shop.
+After your round, relax at the large, luxury clubhouse behind the no. 18 green or at the grill by the pro shop.
 Both offer tasty food for a reasonable price.
 Further, the clubhouse can be rented out or reserved for parties or group outings.

 MountainView Golf Club is one of Tucson's best courses for all players, ideal for either a family outing or a competitive match.
 Take that short drive north of Tucson and check it out.

 February 7, 2000